danny137/medicationtracker/README.md

 This is a medication tracker for the UKMedicalCannabis community however could be easily modified to track other medication too!

-It requires Python3.11 and can run without any external packages.
+It requires Python3.11 to run from source and can run without any external packages.

 <h2>Installation</h2>